The Pros and Cons of Different Sales Compensation Plans

 - Pay increases as deals are closed or benchmarks achieved.
 For example, a salesperson is paid $200 for every new customer and $300 for renewing an existing contract.
 This eliminates the intimidation of a hard quota.

-- The emphasis is less on revenue and more on activity.
+- The emphasis is less on revenue and more on driving desired behaviors, activities, and outcomes.

 However, a plan like this can have negative consequences: